 Rural Resident Medical Officer Cadetships for Indigenous Medical Students

-NSW Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering cadetships to Indigenous medical students interested in undertaking a medical career in rural NSW.
+Rural Doctors Network (RDN), on behalf of the NSW Ministry of Health, is offering cadetships to Indigenous medical students interested in undertaking a medical career in rural NSW.

 There are two types of cadetships.
 This page outlines the Rural Resident Medical Officer Cadetships for Indigenous Medical Students.
-Learn more about the Rural Resident Medical Officer Cadetship here.
+Learn more about the Rural Resident Medical Officer Cadetship here

 Jump to: